cdapio/cdap/cdap-docs/developers-manual/source/pipelines/creating-pipelines.rst

 ---------
 There are two ways you can export a pipeline configuration file:

-1. From within the CDAP Application Studio; and
+1. From within the CDAP Studio; and
 #.
 From within a CDAP pipeline configuration page.

-1. From **within the CDAP Application Studio**, you can export a pipeline configuration JSON file using the *Export...* button:
+1. From **within the CDAP Studio**, you can export a pipeline configuration JSON file using the *Export...* button:

    .. figure:: _images/cdap-pipelines-gs-1-5-buttons.png